Three Bodies of Water: Orcas Island

 I was introduced to Canyonlands at 23 by a boy and a hit of acid.

 We meet in the A campground.
-His sister Julie, with a katydid turn of the head, sizes me up.
+His sister Susie, with a katydid turn of the head, sizes me up.
 She is not pleased.

 “Be careful.” she says.

-Her friend Sally has broken her nose and is already in Julie’s car.
+Her friend Morgan has broken her nose and is already in Susie’s car.
 How can you get hurt in such a beautiful place?

-“Sally slid into a tree” says Julie.
-She and Jason look at each other and laugh.
+“Morgan slid into a tree” says Susie.
+She and Greg look at each other and laugh.
 Just like grade school when kids whisper behind their hands.
 I’m not included.
 The secret belongs to them.
 I don’t know what is funny about this.
 They share the same straw hair and Mayan cheekbones.
 She palms something to him.

 “Are you ready?”